F5Networks/f5-nfv-solutions/supported/plugins/README.md

 ### Download plugins

 1. Download the zip file.
 2. Unzip the file, locally.
-Notice you have one .wgn file and on .yaml file.
+Notice you have one .wgn file and one .yaml file.
 You must upload both files to your VNF Manager.
-3. Step three.

 ### Manually upload plugins to VNF Manager